 Shantona is recognized as a leading litigator by major industry publications including Chambers Guide to Canada’s Leading Lawyers, Lexpert, Best Lawyers, and Benchmark Litigation.
 Shantona was selected as Best Lawyers “Lawyer of the Year” in Appellate Practice in 2022 and is on Benchmark’s list of the “Top 100 Women in Litigation”.

-The Chambers Guide to Canada’s Leading Lawyers notes that Shantona has been described as: "A superlative advocate" (2022); “One of the best young civil appellate advocates in Canada.”
-(2021); “A brilliant legal analyst” (2020); "Her performance earns her respect, as sources note that ‘the judges rave about her’” (2019); “An ‘outstanding’ litigator and a ‘force to be reckoned with’” (2018); “One of the smartest lawyers out there right now"; "A brilliant advocate” (2017).
+The Chambers Guide to Canada’s Leading Lawyers notes that Shantona has been described as: “One or the strongest appellate and tribunal counsel in Canada” (2023); “A superlative advocate” (2022); “One of the best young civil appellate advocates in Canada” (2021); “A brilliant legal analyst” (2020); “Her performance earns her respect, as sources note that ‘the judges rave about her’” (2019); “An ‘outstanding’ litigator and a ‘force to be reckoned with’” (2018); “One of the smartest lawyers out there right now"; "A brilliant advocate” (2017).

 Law Society of Upper Canada (2007)